Diarra Kilpatrick: Diarra from Detroit (2024-present)

-In April 2023, she had signed an overall deal with BET Studios.
-She created, produced and went to star in the Diarra from Detroit, a mystery comedy-drama series set in Detroit.
+In April 2023, she signed an overall deal with BET Studios.
+She created, produced and starred in Diarra from Detroit, a mystery comedy-drama series set in Detroit.
 The series received positive reviews from critics.
+The show, Kilpatrick's performance, the writing, and the director, earned various award nominations (see Awards below).
+NPR journalist Tonya Mosley, who is from Detroit, said about the show: